agdsn/trafficplugin/README.md

-trafficplugin-chrome
+AGDSN Chrome browser plugin
 ====================

-Browser addon for Google Chrome showing the current traffic usage, for use within the agdsn network
+Browser addon for Google Chrome showing the current traffic usage, for use within the agdsn network.
+Original version by Johannes Müller.